smandava/insteon-custom-alerts/README.md

 # insteon-custom-alerts
-Get Slack notifications when from Insteon devices
+Get Slack notifications from Insteon devices

+## Work in progress..